bbrk24/lexifer-ts/README.md

 `utf8`; `utf16le`, `ucs-2`, or `ucs-2`.
 For details, see [Node's documentation
 for encodings][11]. `base64url` is not supported, for backwards compatibility with Node 12.

+The input file name should go before any flags.
+If you want to put it at the end, it must be delimited with `--`, such as `lexifer -n 15 -- example.def`.

 ## About tsconfig